Antoniowtd/Research-Flowcharts-Pseudocode/README.md

 if
 if/else
 switch
-**Repetitive structures** used for looping, i.e. repeating a piece of code multiple times in a row.
+-**Repetitive structures** used for looping, i.e. repeating a piece of code multiple times in a row.
 In C++, there are three types of loops:

 while
 do/while